LeQuiLong7/VMO_HumanManagementProject/FunctionalRequirements.md

 ### New Project

 1. The application allows admin to create new projects
-2. The application allows admin to assign employees to projects
+2. The application allows admin, project managers to assign employees to projects

 ## Access Control

 ### Role Control

-1. Two roles: EMPLOYEE and ADMIN
+1. 3 roles: EMPLOYEE, PM and ADMIN
-2. EMPLOYEE role have restricted access on resources
+2. EMPLOYEE can log in, view basic info, change basic info, make leave requests, make salary raise request
-3. ADMIN role have full access on resources
+3. PM manages multiple EMPLOYEES: manage their attendance, accept or reject their leave request, accept or reject their salary raise request, assign them to projects
-4. Only ADMIN can assign EMPLOYEE to projects
+4. ADMIN can create new projects, assign PM or EMPLOYEES to projects

 ## Audit Trail